THE WARMTH OF WOOD, THE RESISTANCE OF BAMBOO

 – the boards are positioned perpendicular to the substructure;

-– the first and final row of planks in the area which need covering must be fixed directly to the nailing strip with the screw in view by using a pre-hole with a drill; this makes the entire structure solid;
+– the first and final row of planks in the area which need covering must be fixed directly to the nailing joist with the screw in view by using a pre-hole with a drill; this makes the entire structure solid;

 – insert the second board into the clip and repeat the process for the third table which requires fastening at the recommended distance of 4-5 mm, with the clip already provided;

-– the result is superior from an aesthetic point of view as there are no screws which can seen;
+– the result is superior from an aesthetic point of view as there are no screws which can be seen;

 – the elements can be laid more quickly.